SSpyR/BL3EditorHelper/README.md

 Big Thanks to A Bird for the Initial File Database

-Big Thanks to Prismatic the Data Cleaning Functions
+Big Thanks to Prismatic for Being the Main Contributor to the After Works Additions to this Project, It is Improving Thanks to Him

 # How to Use
 Download the installer from the Releases page of this Github